FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 ### Generals Bodyguard Size

 The bodyguard calculation gives the size of the unit before the unit scale modifier is applied.
-All of the values explained below assume playing at `Medium` unit size.
-If you are playing at a different size they will be scaled up or down accordingly.

  1. Start with the default bodyguard unit size.
 This is defined in the EDU, in the example below the starting value will be `12`.